NeuroJSON/jdata/JData_specification.md

 store complex hierarchical data in both text and binary formats.
-In this specification, we define a list of JSON-compatible constructs to store a wide range of data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, and support for optional data grouping and metadata for each data element.
+In this specification, we define a list of JSON-compatible constructs to store a wide range of data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, and support optional data grouping and metadata for each data element.
 The generated data files are compatible with JSON/UBJSON specifications and can be readily processed by most existing parsers.
-Advanced features such as array compression, data links and anchors were supported to greatly enhance portability and scalability of the generated data files.
+Advanced features such as array compression, data linking and anchoring are supported to greatly enhance portability and scalability of the generated data files.